Fr\'echet globalisations of Harish-Chandra supermodules: Supergroup representations

 \begin{Rem} In particular, we may associate with any real Lie supergroup $G$ the \emph{cs} Lie supergroup whose supergroup pair is $(G_0,\ger g\otimes_\reals\cplxs)$.
 On the level of superspaces, this sends $G$ to the complex superspace $(G_0,\sh O_G\otimes_\reals\cplxs)$.

 We are mainly interested in complex representations, so we consider the case of \emph{cs} Lie supergroups to be more relevant than the case of real Lie supergroups.
-Compare Ref.~\cite{deligne-morgan}*{\S~4.9} for a list of five exemplary situations where it is more natural or even required to consider \emph{cs} manifolds instead of real supermanifolds.
+Compare \cite{deligne-morgan}*{\S~4.9} for a list of five exemplary situations where it is more natural or even required to consider \emph{cs} manifolds instead of real supermanifolds.
 In particular, Example 4.9.3 (\opcit) describes a \emph{cs} Lie supergroup which does not admit a real form.
-By contrast, any complex Lie supergroup has a \emph{cs} form.
+By contrast, any complex Lie supergroup whose underlying Lie group has a real form, has a \emph{cs} form.
+(NB: It is known that there are nilpotent step-$2$ Lie algebras without a real form.) \end{Rem}

-Most aspects of real supermanifolds carry over to the \emph{cs} case.
-A notable exception is that for a \emph{cs} manifold $X$, the induced almost complex structure on the odd part of the tangent bundle of the associated real supermanifold $X_\reals$ is non-integrable \cite{bgls}. \end{Rem}